Hell's Kitchen, Manhattan: Entertainment industry

 The Comedy Central satirical news program The Daily Show was taped in Hell's Kitchen since its debut until late 2021 when it moved to Times Square.
 In 2005, it moved from its quarters at 54th Street and Tenth Avenue to a new studio in the neighborhood, at 733 Eleventh Avenue, between 51st and 52nd Streets.
 The 54th and 10th location was used for The Colbert Report throughout its entire run from 2005 until 2014.
 Until its cancellation, the studio was used for The Nightly Show with Larry Wilmore, following Stephen Colbert's departure from Comedy Central.
 The studio was later used for Tha God's Honest Truth, produced by Colbert.
 Next door at 511 West 54th Street is Ars Nova theater, home to emerging artists Joe Iconis and breakout star Jesse Eisenberg, among others.

 The headquarters of Troma studios was located in Hell's Kitchen before their move to Long Island City in Queens.
 The Baryshnikov Arts Center opened at 37 Arts on 37th Street in 2005, the Orchestra of St. Luke's opened the DiMenna Center for Classical Music in the same building in 2011.
 The Alvin Ailey American Dance Theater opened at 55th Street and Ninth Avenue in 2006.
 The Metropolitan Community Church of New York, geared toward an LGBTQ membership, is located in Hell's Kitchen.

 Food

 Ninth Avenue is noted for its many ethnic restaurants.
-The Ninth Avenue Association's International Food Festival stretches through the Kitchen from 42nd to 57th Streets every May, usually on the third weekend of the month.
+The Ninth Avenue Association's International Food Festival stretches through Hell's Kitchen from 42nd to 57th Streets every May, usually on the third weekend of the month.
 It has been going on since 1974 and is one of the oldest street fairs in the city.
 There are Caribbean, Chinese, French, German, Greek, Italian, Irish, Mexican, and Thai restaurants as well as multiple Afghan, Argentine, Ethiopian, Peruvian, Turkish, Indian, Pakistani, and Vietnamese restaurants.

 Restaurant Row, so-called because of the abundance of restaurants, is located on West 46th Street between Eighth and Ninth Avenues.
-Notable establishments on Ninth Avenue include Mickey Spillane's, part-owned by the mobster's son, who also owns Mr. Biggs on Tenth Avenue/43rd Street.
 There are more restaurants and food carts and trucks on Tenth Avenue between 43rd and 47th Streets.